Bone Marrow Transplants

 What are Bone Marrow Transplants?

 A bone marrow transplant (BMT) replaces damaged or diseased bone marrow with healthy cells, allowing the body to produce normal blood cells again.
-For dogs with blood cancers, this is the only curative treatment available.
+For dogs with lymphoma, this is the only curative treatment available.
 At CTAC, our team has extensive experience performing BMTs in both small and large dogs.
-These procedures are complex, but their outcomes are life-changing — giving many patients the chance for more time and better health.
+Although these procedures are complex, their outcomes can be life-changing — giving many dogs with lymphoma the chance for a longer life with their families.

 Treatment Plan